yacb/yacb.github.io/_drafts/DotNet-Integration-Testing-V1.md

 ## 8. Running the tests

-To actually run the tests, we use the command `dotnet test`, but this can be used with the `--filter` option to specificy a certain namespace:
+To actually run the tests, we use the command `dotnet test`, but this can be used with the `--filter` option to specify a certain name-space:

     dotnet test --filter "FullyQualifiedName~MiPlan.Tests.IntegrationTests"

-The above would run everything within the IntegrationTests namespace.
-This can be specified down to a certian class of tests, or even one single test.
+The above would run everything within the IntegrationTests name-space.
+This can be specified down to a certain class of tests, or even one single test.

 One important thing to note: Currently if you are not running the tests in Docker, you will have to start up a Selenium server and make sure the frontend is running on the correct port.
 I would like to include this inside of the framework itself, and a part of the test run eventually.